AlexisMurphy25/AlexisMurphy25/README.md

 Indiana University Undergraduate
 --------------------------------

+More activity can be found on my school github: https://github.iu.edu/alenmurp

 I'm a senior currently studying Computer Science at Indiana University.
 I have a foundation in languages such as Python, Swift, Java and R. I am currently seeking opportunities in software engineering and data analysis.
 Feel free to reach out and explore my pinned projects.

 * 🌍  I'm based in Bloomington, Indiana